PavanRangani/docs/docs/prd/communication/browse.md

   - Attendees
     - Shows normal contacts and Clarius contact separated by pipe.
 Both type of contacts will be sorted in alphabetical order
     - Attendees will be shown as link.
 On click of that link opens contact view dialog if its contact.
 If its Individual opens `Workspace->Contact` page
   - Agenda topics: Sections separated by comma.
+Sections will be shown in order in which it was added in meeting.
 In case of overflow shows it in multiple line
   - Related entity
     - Name of related entities separated by comma.
 It will be link.
 On click of that link opens  `Related meetings` tab of that entity
   - Meeting Summary: